opencontainers/distribution-spec/spec.md

 Optionally, the location MAY be absolute (containing the protocol and/or hostname), or it MAY be relative (containing just the URL path).
 For more information, see [RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.2).

+Optionally, response MAY include a `Accept-Encoding` header to let the client know about supported algorithm(s) so the next request can use compression to transfert content.

 Once the `<location>` has been obtained, perform the upload proper by making a `PUT` request to the following URL path, and with the following headers and body:

 `<location>?digest=<digest>` <sup>[end-6](#endpoints)</sup>